 What causes limescale build-up in toilet bowls?

 So why does limescale occur?
 Well, the toilet bowl contains a certain amount of water in it at all times.
 This water is full of minerals like calcium.
-Over a period of time, the calcium deposits start to build up, causing those yellowish, orange or sometimes even brown rings around your toilet bowl.
+Over a while, the calcium deposits start to build up, causing those yellowish, orange or sometimes even brown rings around your toilet bowl.

 Where are limescale deposits more likely to occur?

-If your home is supplied with hard water, limescale deposits are more likely to occur simply because hard water contains a larger amount of minerals and lime.
+If your home is supplied with hard water, limescale deposits are more likely to occur just because hard water contains a more substantial amount of minerals and lime.
 However, limescale deposits can occur in any home, even outside of the toilet bowls.
 While this limescale will not affect your plumbing, it can certainly be unsightly and ruin the look of your otherwise pristine looking toilet bowl.

 How to remove the limescale

-There are several easy homemade remedies you can use.
+There are several natural homemade remedies you can use.

 - Remember always to wear protective gloves during this process to maintain hygiene and be safe.